docker/docs/docker-for-windows/index.md

 ![Settings](images/settings-general.png){:width="600px"}

-* **Start Docker when you log in** - Automatically start the Docker Desktop for Windows application upon Windows system login.
+* **Start Docker when you log in** - Automatically start Docker Desktop upon Windows system login.

-* **Automatically check for updates** - By default, Docker Desktop for Windows automatically checks for updates and notifies you when an update is available.
+* **Automatically check for updates** - By default, Docker Desktop automatically checks for updates and notifies you when an update is available.
 Click **OK** to accept and install updates (or cancel to keep the current version).
 You can manually update by choosing **Check for Updates** from the main Docker menu.

-* **Send usage statistics** - By default, Docker Desktop for Windows sends diagnostics, crash reports, and usage data.
+* **Send usage statistics** - By default, Docker Desktop sends diagnostics, crash reports, and usage data.
 This information helps Docker improve and troubleshoot the application.
-Uncheck to opt out.
+Clear the check box to opt out.
 Docker may also  sometimes prompt you for more information.

+* **Expose daemon on tcp://localhost:2375 without TLS** - Click this option to enable legacy clients to connect to the Docker daemon.
+You must use this option with caution as exposing the daemon without TLS can result in remote code execution attacks.

 ### Shared drives

-Share your local drives (volumes) with Docker Desktop for Windows, so that they are available to your [Linux containers](#switch-between-windows-and-linux-containers).
+Share your local drives (volumes) with Docker Desktop, so that they are available to your [Linux containers](#switch-between-windows-and-linux-containers).

 ![Shared drives](images/settings-shared-drives.png){:width="600px"}